General Provisions and Procedures

 NHBA Dispute Resolution Committee

-The New Hampshire Bar Association Dispute Resolution Committee (NHBA DRC) is designed to assist in the efficient and unbiased resolution of disputes, free of charge, between or among individuals and lawyers, clients and lawyers, and lawyers and other lawyers, which do not rise to the level of an ethical violation of the New Hampshire Rules of Professional Conduct.
+The New Hampshire Bar Association Dispute Resolution Committee (NHBA DRC) is designed to assist in the efficient and unbiased resolution of disputes, free of charge, between clients and their lawyers, and lawyers and other lawyers, which do not rise to the level of an ethical violation of the New Hampshire Rules of Professional Conduct.
 The NHBA DRC offers formal and informal Mediation services, and if Mediation is unsuccessful, Arbitration services.

 Neutral, unbiased, and unpaid volunteer NHBA DRC members, experienced in dispute resolution, will be assigned by the NHBA DRC to assist the parties with resolution of a dispute.